US sets a grim milestone with new record for the deadliest six months of mass killings - The Boston Globe

-NEW YORK (AP) — Slain at the hands of strangers or gunned down by loved ones.
-Massacred in small towns, in big cities, inside their own homes or outside in broad daylight.
-This year’s unrelenting bloodshed across the U.S. has led to the grimmest of milestones: The deadliest six months of mass killings recorded since at least 2006.
+NEW YORK — Slain at the hands of strangers or gunned down by loved ones.
+Massacred in small towns, in big cities, inside their own homes, or outside in broad daylight.
+This year’s unrelenting bloodshed across the United States has led to the grimmest of milestones: the deadliest six months of mass killings recorded since at least 2006.

 From Jan.
 1 to June 30, the nation endured 28 mass killings, all but one of which involved guns.
 The death toll rose just about every week, a constant cycle of violence and grief.